godotengine/godot-docs/classes/class_transform2d.rst

 :ref:`Transform2D<class_Transform2D>` **inverse** **(** **)** |const|

-Returns the inverse of the transform, under the assumption that the transformation is composed of rotation and translation (no scaling, use :ref:`affine_inverse<class_Transform2D_method_affine_inverse>` for transforms with scaling).
+Returns the inverse of the transform, under the assumption that the transformation basis is orthonormal (i.e. rotation/reflection is fine, scaling/skew is not).
+Use :ref:`affine_inverse<class_Transform2D_method_affine_inverse>` for non-orthonormal transforms (e.g. with scaling).

 .. rst-class:: classref-item-separator